sandeepkurapati/05-02-2023-Collaboration/README.md

 - 'git clone <URL>' :"downloads the repository to the current directory"
 - 'git init' : Initializes the current directory as a git repo
 - 'git branch <NAME> : Creates a branch wherever HEAD is
 - 'git branch -a' : Lists all the branches including local and remote
 - 'git switch <NAME>' : MOves HEAD/ switches your branch to <NAME>
+- 'git checkout <NAME> : Older way to switch to <NAME> branch